 What makes a horror film scary, and why, when most of the time fear is an unpleasant emotion, do people like watching horror?

 Part of what makes horror films scary, according to Professor Ronald E Reggio, is that they connect with some of our biggest fears, such as death, the dark, scary places, and things that are strange or unusual.
 Screenwriter Ken Miyamoto adds that horror films also use anticipation and scary music to frighten us, building tension as we sense that something scary is about to happen.
-He says that it’s often the things we don’t see on the screen that scare us the most, as we have amazing imaginations.
+He says that, because we have amazing imaginations, it’s often the things we don’t see on the screen that scare us the most.

 Where you are and who you are with will also contribute to how scared you feel watching a horror film.
 For example, some people believe that The Exorcist is one of the scariest films of all time, but when I watched it with a group of friends while I was a university student, I was disappointed by how unscary it was.
 In contrast, I watched The Ring alone in a strange hotel while travelling in Vietnam some years back, and (spoiler alert) when she came out of the TV screen, I was absolutely terrified.
 And yet I still enjoyed it – why might that be?

 One explanation for why we enjoy watching horror films is that we get to experience the fear while feeling safe, as we know it’s not real.
-There is a thrill to being scared, which is partly connected to changes in our bodies, psychologist Christopher Dwyer explains.
-When we are scared, our heart rates and breathing get faster, and we get an increase of adrenaline and other hormones, which can create a feeling of excitement, especially when we know we are safe, and can leave us with a good feeling after a threat has gone or a scary moment has passed.
+There’s a thrill to being scared, which is partly connected to changes in our bodies, psychologist Christopher Dwyer explains.
+When we are scared, our heart rates and breathing get faster, and we get an increase of adrenaline and other hormones, which can create a feeling of excitement, especially when we know we are safe.
+This can also leave us with a good feeling after a threat has gone or a scary moment has passed.

 Another reason horror is appealing is that many of us are curious about the dark side, Dwyer says, and horror films allow us to explore that and help us to make sense of the unknown.
 It may even allow to us to get to know ourselves better, according to child psychiatrist Stephen Schlozman.
 In his TED talk, Schlozman explains that there are often profound themes in horror films, and, despite being scary, the unrealness of horror helps to create a safe space in which we can look at parts of ourselves and ask difficult questions about who we are.